zeplin/zeplin-workbook/README.md

 | Blue      |    |
 | Purple    |    |

->💡For more best practices check this [article](https://blog.zeplin.io/versions-in-zeplin-a8465ee441c2).
+>💡For more best practices using Versions see this [article](https://blog.zeplin.io/versions-in-zeplin-a8465ee441c2).

 ![zeplin](./img/versions.png)